-Filing a police report after a car accident is an important step in making sure all the details of the car accident are documented and all parties involved are protected.
+Filing a police report after a car accident is an important step.
+Documenting the details ensures that all parties are protected.

 Police Reports and Personal Injuries

 No one is at their best after a car accident.
 You will likely be shaken up and not able to clearly judge how you are doing.
 Police can spot potential issues and help.
 They will also deal with the other party for you, which will provide some objectivity and relieve a lot of stress.
 The police will question all involved parties and fill in the details of the report.

 Sometimes injuries don't show up until a day or two after the accident.
 If you didn't file a police report and there is no record of the crash, it may make it harder for you in the long run.
 For instance, it could be harder to get coverage for your medical expenses.